fuzzylogicxx/fuzzylogic/posts/how-to-hide-elements-for-different-browsing-contexts.md

 For basic, non-animated show-and-hide interactions you can either:

 1. toggle a class which applies `display: none` in CSS; or
-2. toggle the `hidden` attribute, which has the same effect but is native to HTML5.
+2. toggle the boolean `hidden` attribute, which has the same effect but is native to HTML5.

 Both options work well but for me using the `hidden` attribute feels a little simpler and more purposeful.
 My approach is to ensure resilience by making the content available in the first instance in case JavaScript should fail.
 Then, per [Inclusive Components’ Tabs example](https://inclusive-components.design/tabbed-interfaces/), JavaScript applies both the “first hide” and all subsequent toggling.